The Honda Civic Coupe offers the same blend of value and efficiency as the Civic Sedan, albeit in a more stylish and slightly less practical wrapper.

-The Civic coupe's powertrain carries over the latest model year.
-The motor - a SOHC 1.8-liter four-cylinder with 140 horsepower and 128 lb-ft of torque - is slightly underpowered relative to the competition.
-It does return excellent fuel economy, however - teamed with the optional five-speed automatic, the 1.8-liter is rated for 28/39 city/highway mpg.
-The standard gearbox, a snick-snick five-speed manual, helps unlock extra acceleration but reduces efficiency to 28/36 mpg.
+The Civic Coupe's motor - a SOHC 1.8-liter four-cylinder with 143 horsepower and 129 lb-ft of torque - is slightly underpowered relative to the competition.
+It does return excellent fuel economy, however, especially when teamed with a new CVT automatic.
+This gearbox helps the two-door earn a 30/39 city/highway mpg rating.
+A five-speed manual, available only on the base model, helps unlock extra acceleration but reduces efficiency to 28/36 mpg.

 Standard and Optional Features

-The LX comes standard with A/C, power windows and locks, a four-speaker, 160-watt AM/FM/CD sound system with USB and AUX inputs, steering-wheel mounted audio controls, cruise control, Bluetooth connectivity with Pandora radio compatibility and 15-inch wheels with hubcaps.
-Notable upscale standard features include a rearview camera and a five-inch LCD information screen mounted atop the center stack.
+The LX comes standard with a manual transmission, A/C, power windows and locks, a rearview camera, a five-inch LCD info screen, a four-speaker, 160-watt AM/FM/CD sound system with USB and AUX inputs, steering-wheel mounted audio controls, cruise control, Bluetooth connectivity with Pandora radio compatibility and 16-inch steel wheels with hubcaps.

-Stepping up to the EX brings a standard automatic transmission, a sunroof, automatic climate control, two additional speakers for the sound system and 16-inch alloy wheels.
+The EX builds on the LX with a standard CVT, a seven-inch touchscreen audio display, a sunroof, automatic climate control, Lane Watch, two additional speakers for the sound system and 16-inch alloy wheels.

 The top-shelf EX-L adds leather upholstery, heated front seats, a leather-wrapped steering wheel, fog lights, auto on/off headlights and heated power side mirrors.

 Both EX and EX-L models can be had with a satellite-linked navigation system with voice recognition.

 The Civic Coupe's safety features include two-row side curtain airbags, dual-stage, multiple-threshold driver's and front passenger's airbags, driver's and front passenger's side airbags, Vehicle Stability Assist (VSA) and anti-lock braking (ABS) with Brake Assist.